 What Is the Take Away of This Post?

 For those with payments due to be in the Trustee’s office near the end of the month, we strongly suggest that you mail your payment a few days early every month to help ensure the payment is posted in a timely manner.
 Better yet, set the bankruptcy payment to be made via payroll deduction.
 If payroll deduction is not available, schedule an automatic monthly payment via your on-line banking.
-Be ready and able to prove you did make your payments on time.

 Unpaid Mortgage Payments Can Cause a Discharge to be Denied